tpolecat/tpolecat.github.io/_doobie-cats-0.3.1-SNAPSHOT/01-Introduction.md

 libraryDependencies ++= Seq(
   "org.tpolecat" %% "doobie-core-cats"       % doobieVersion,
-  "org.tpolecat" %% "doobie-postgresql-cats" % doobieVersion,
+  "org.tpolecat" %% "doobie-postgres-cats"   % doobieVersion,
   "org.tpolecat" %% "doobie-specs2-cats"     % doobieVersion
 )
 ```

-If you are not using PostgreSQL you can omit `doobie-postgresql-cats` and will need to add the appropriate JDBC driver as a dependency.
+If you are not using PostgreSQL you can omit `doobie-postgres-cats` and will need to add the appropriate JDBC driver as a dependency.
 Note that there is a `doobie-h2-cats` add-on if you happen to be using [H2](http://www.h2database.com/).

 ### Conventions